Shoufou/LBYARCH_MP2---x86-C-Interface-Programming-Project/README.md

   </tr>
 </table>

 As can be seen in the table, the Assembly kernel is consistently faster than the C kernel.
 One of the reasons why this is true is because of the nature of the languages themselves, specifically how these two languages are translated into machine code.
-While C is a compiled language, Assembly is an <i> assembled </i> language.
+While C is a compiled language, Assembly is translated to machine language via an assembler.
 This means that Assembly is closer to the hardware compared to C, meaning its easier to translate Assembly code into its machine code counterpart.
 This leads to slightly faster times which can especially be seen in computation heavy programs such as this one.
 # Screenshots:
 ### Sample program output with a check for both x86-64 and C
 <img width="1601" height="821" alt="image" src="https://github.com/user-attachments/assets/3bd3ea85-0915-4138-8a88-bf8324f9f6dc" />